 It is important to understand the factors that affect running costs the most to ensure you find a hot tub that you will be able to afford comfortably to use all year round for many happy years to come!

 Hot tub brands or manufacturers often use different methods or materials to insulate their spas and there are lots of things to consider.These are the three most typical methods of insulation used: -

 - Full foam insulation in its truest sense means that other than the equipment bay (usually on the front side of the spa where the pumps and control systems are housed), the entire rest of the cabinet area will be filled with foam, encasing all of the hot tubs plumbing and literally filling the void.
-This method is more expensive to manufacture and this will usually be reflected in the price of the spa but will certainly deliver the cheapest running costs, usually around £1 per day (or a bottle of wine per week!!).
+This method is more expensive to manufacture and this will usually be reflected in the price of the spa but will certainly deliver the cheapest running costs.
 Another advantage of this method is that all of the plumbing is encased in the foam meaning that not only is the pipework insulated, but also supported entirely and locked in place in the foam.
 We have found over the years that hot tubs we have sold with full foam as the method of insulation such as Sundance Spas and Jacuzzi hot tubs are not only the most energy efficient but also much less prone to the dreaded plumbing leaks!